In my last post I finished a handler to verify the signature in a SOAP message following a simple web service security scheme.

 The process of preparing to send a message from the client should look something like this:

-2. Add a SOAP Header element to the message if it does not already have one.
+Headerelement to the message if it does not already have one. - Add a

 The client code that invokes a specific web service operation should only have to worry about the first step of this process.
 The remaining steps are the same for all operations and should be handled transparently from the viewpoint of the caller.